PromCMS/PromCMS/packages/cli/README.md

 - Create in custom directory: `npx @prom-cms/cli generate-cms --cwd ../../directory`

-#### `project update`
+#### `admin:update`

-Subcommand to update your project.
-Useful for the time when you update @prom-cms/cli inside your project or update your PromCMS config
+Subcommand to update your admin.
+It removes old version and generates the admin files anew.

 ##### 🔯 Parameters